formlio/forml/docs/application.rst

   actual :ref:`performance tracking <evaluation-perftrack>` results of each of the models, etc.)

-The model-selection mechanism allows to implement complex serving strategies including *A/B testing*, *multi-armed bandits*, *cold-start*/*fallback* models, etc. It is due to this dynamic ability to select a particular model/generation on the fly why the project-application relationship can potentially have higher than just the ordinary 1:1 cardinality.
+The model-selection mechanism allows implementations of complex serving strategies including *A/B testing*, *multi-armed bandits*, *cold-start*/*fallback* models, etc. It is due to this dynamic ability to select a particular model/generation on the fly that the project-application relationship can potentially have higher than just the ordinary 1:1 cardinality.

 .. _application-implementation: